-If you need to travel overseas from New Zealand, you can apply for an early COVID-19 vaccine on compassionate grounds or for reasons of national significance.
+If you need to travel overseas from New Zealand and meet specified criteria, you can apply for an early COVID-19 vaccine.

 On this page: